Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Abstract

 \section{Abstract}

 We consider nonequilibrium time evolution in quantum spin chains after a global quench.
-We show that global symmetries can invalidate the standard picture of local relaxation to a (generalised) Gibbs ensemble and provide a solution to the problem.
-We introduce in particular a family of statistical ensembles, which we dub ``semilocal (generalised) Gibbs ensembles''.
-The issue arises when the Hamiltonian possesses conservation laws that are not (pseudo)local but act as such in the symmetry-restricted space where time evolution occurs.
+Usually a nonequilibium quantum many-body system locally relaxes to a (generalised) Gibbs ensemble built from conserved operators with quasilocal densities.
+Here we exhibit explicit examples of local Hamiltonians that possess conservation laws with densities that are not quasilocal but act as such in the symmetry-restricted space where time evolution occurs.
 Because of them, the stationary state emerging at infinite time can exhibit exceptional features.
 We focus on a specific example with a spin-flip symmetry, which is the commonest global symmetry encountered in spin-$1/2$ chains.
 Among the exceptional properties, we find that, at late times, the excess of entropy of a spin block triggered by a local perturbation in the initial state grows logarithmically with the subsystem's length.
 We establish a connection with symmetry-protected topological order in equilibrium at zero temperature and study the melting of the order induced either by a (symmetry-breaking) rotation of the initial state or by an increase of the temperature.